Please click the button below to send your search enquiry to us and we will be in touch with you shortly.

 Tertiary scholarships must be applied for on-line.
 Applications open in November.

 Visit website for more info and to apply.
+See the available 2020 undergraduate scholarships.

 Te Rau Ora (originally Te Rau Matatini) is New Zealand’s indigenous Māori organisation providing a range of local and national programmes to improve Māori Health.